eNMS-automation/eNMS/docs/services/default_services.rst

       - ``send_notification`` Enable sending results notification checkbox
       - ``Send Notification Method`` Choose Mail, Mattermost, or Slack to send the results summary to.
 See the previous section on Service Notification for more details.
       - ``Waiting time (in seconds)`` How many seconds to wait after the service instance has completed running before running the next job.
+      - ``Push to Git`` Push the results of the service to a remote Git repository configured from the administration panel.
   - ``Targets``
       - ``Devices`` Multi-selection list of devices from the inventory
       - ``Pools`` (Filtered) pools of devices can be selected instead of, or in addition to, selecting individual devices.
 Multiple pools may also be selected.